pokt-network/docs/content/use/dapps/conquest-eth.md

   - home/resources/public-rpc-endpoints/conquest.eth
   - use/dapps/conquest-eth.md
   - home/use/dapps/conquest-eth.md
-description: How to connect Görli network in MetaMask with a Pocket-powered RPC endpoint
+description: Add the Görli network in MetaMask with a Pocket-powered RPC endpoint to explore the Conquest metaverse.
 ---